Super Bowl LIII: Entertainment

 The musical artists who agreed to perform at the show—including Gladys Knight, Maroon 5, Travis Scott, and Big Boi—were criticized by media outlets, other artists and members of the public for performing at Super Bowl LIII because of the NFL's alleged blacklisting of Colin Kaepernick for protesting police brutality by kneeling during the pre-game national anthem.
 Several artists, including Jay-Z and Cardi B, turned down offers to perform at the game in support of Kaepernick.

 Quinton Peron and Napoleon Jinnies became the first male cheerleaders to perform at a major US sporting event.
 Scott Winer was the first openly gay cameraman to film the Super Bowl.

 Pre-game

 The NFL had Mercedes-Benz Stadium's retractable roof open for the pre-game ceremonies and closed it prior to kickoff.

 Atlanta natives Chloe x Halle performed "America the Beautiful".
 Gladys Knight, also from Atlanta, performed "The Star-Spangled Banner".
 D.C. resident Aarron Loggins performed a sign-language interpretation for both songs.
+The anthem was concluded with a flyover by the U.S. Air Force Thunderbirds demonstration team in their custom painted F-16C Fighting Falcons flying from Dobbins Air Reserve Base in Marietta, Georgia.

 Bernice King—the daughter of Martin Luther King Jr.—and civil rights movement leaders Andrew Young and John Lewis participated in the coin toss ceremony.
 King had the honors of flipping the coin.